xmos/lib_sdram/lib_sdram/doc/rst/sdram.rst

      sdram_complete(c_server, sdram_state, buffer_pointer_0);
   }

-as the movable pointers are no longer point at the same memory when leaving scope as they were when they were instantiated.

 Shutdown
 ........

 The ``sdram_server`` may be shutdown, i.e. the thread and all its resources may be freed, with a call to ``sdram_shutdown``.

 Memory allocator API
 --------------------

 The purpose of this library is to allow multiple tasks to share a common memory address space.
-All of the clients may request a number of bytes from the memory space and will either be allocated a base address to use the requested amount of memory from or will recieve an error.
+All of the clients may request a number of bytes from the memory space and will either be allocated a base address to use the requested amount of memory from or will receive an error.
 All clients of the memory address allocator must be on the same tile.

 API
 ...